 1 pcs of red felt comb 1,

-Fold the comb 1 to the left (where the blue arrow is) in order to bring that edge away from the seam allowance and won’t get stitch up accidentally.
+Fold comb2 to the left (where the blue arrow is) in order to bring that edge away from the seam allowance because you won’t want to get it stitched up accidentally.

-Fold the fabric in half as shown in the picture.
-Sew the vertical and top horizontal seam line.
+- Fold the fabric in half as shown in the picture.
+Sew the vertical seam on the right and the top horizontal seam line.

-Sew the black domed button eyes to the white felt eye.
-Experience other position of the eyes, it will give various expression and character to the chicken.
+- Sew the black domed-button eyes to the white felt eye.
+Experience other positions of the eyes, it will give various expressions and characters to the chicken.

-Stuff the chicken pattern with the filling materials of your choice.
-Fill the corners with a small amount of fiberfill so that the corners look fuller and nicer, then fill the body with the materials of your choice.
+- Stuff the chicken pattern with the filling materials of your choice.
+First, fill the corners with a small amount of fiberfill so that the corners look fuller and nicer, then fill the body with the materials of your choice.

 Listen to the lucky chicken’s cluck, chirp, squawk, crow…